-Craig Butt is an award-winning data journalist and educator.
-He’s has worked for The Age since 2011, carving out a niche for himself as the resident data whiz.
+Craig Butt, an award-winning data journalist and educator, has worked for The Age since 2011.
+He has carved out a niche for himself as the paper's resident data whiz.
 His projects span all topics including transport, electoral voting and census data.

 Lisa Cornish is a data journalist and data visualisation specialist based in Canberra, currently working for the international aid & development platform Devex.
 She started her career with major metro and regional papers, and is also a consultant providing data analytics, reporting & visualisation for the Australian government.

 ‘Practical ways to build agency-wide data capability’, The Mandarin, 29 August 2018

 ‘Five steps to creating compelling stories with data’, The Mandarin, 17 September 2018

 'The Rise of DFI's' series, Devex, March 2019 (paywall)

 The Guardian has a long history of doing interesting data work.
 Mona Chalabi is the US data editor, and has a unique style.
 Lecture by Chalabi here.